Slivo Pole

-Slivo Pole (Сливо поле, /bg/) is a town in northeastern Bulgaria, part of Rousse Province.
+Slivo Pole (Сливо поле, /bg/) is a village in northeastern Bulgaria, part of Rousse Province.
 It is the administrative centre of the homonymous Slivo Pole Municipality, which lies in the northeastern part of the Province.
 The town is located five kilometres from the Danube, along the main road from Rousse to Silistra.
 As of December 2009, it had a population of 3,169.

-Slivo Pole was proclaimed a town on 29 November 2002.
+Slivo Pole was proclaimed a village on 29 November 2002.
 Tatars had settled in the area following the Crimean War (1853–1856), as well as Bulgarians from Rousse and from Romania after 1863.
 The village was known as Islepol and Slepovo and was officially named Slivo Pole ("plum field") in 1912, as it was called so by the travellers who would stay in the local inn which had a big plum orchard.

 Municipality

 Slivo Pole municipality covers an area of 276 square kilometres and includes the following 11 places: